Sumonta056/sumonta056/README.md

 </p>
 <hr>

 ## I'm a Student, Programmer, Developer, and Gamer☯️!!

 - 🔭 Studying Software Engineering in Shahjalal University of Science and Technology(SUST)
 - 🌱 I’m currently exploring and learning different things �
+- ✨ Also focusing problem solving and competitive programming
 - 👯 I’m looking to collaborate with any organization
 - 🥅 2022 Goals: Make Strong CV
 - ⚡ Fun fact: Why tell you?😏